 5 Star rated safari company in Moshi, Tanzania on TripAdvisor

-Early rise with breakfast and then head to the sweeping plains of Serengeti National Park for an afternoon game drive (lunchbox provided).
-The Serengeti (literal translation means ‘endless plains’) may provide you with the spectacle of the Great Migration- thousands of Zebra and Wildebeest moving in search of the best grasses and water.
-The best time to view the migration is between February-June.
-Following your game drive you will go to your accommodation within the National Park where you will have dinner before you turn yourselves in for a night amongst the wilderness.
+After breakfast, go for the Serengeti National Park's wide plains for an afternoon wildlife drive (lunchbox supplied).
+The Serengeti (literally 'endless plains') may give you with the spectacle of the Great Migration--thousands of Zebra and Wildebeest migrating in search of the richest grasses and water.
+The migration is best seen between February and June.
+Following your wildlife drive, you will proceed to your lodge within the National Park, where you will have dinner before retiring for the night in the wilderness.

-Wake up to a delicious breakfast at your accommodation and then descend into the infamous Ngorongoro crater to view some of Tanzania’s more rarely seen wildlife including the black rhino.
-Enjoy a game drive on the open grassy plains of the crater until 3pm, stopping for a picnic lunch at Ngoitoktok hippo pools.
-Return to Mto Wa Mbu tented campsite for dinner and overnight.
+After a great breakfast at your hotel, descend into the notorious Ngorongoro crater to witness some of Tanzania's lesser-known animals, including the black rhino.
+Enjoy a game drive on the crater's broad grassy plains till 3pm, pausing for a picnic lunch near the Ngoitoktok hippo pools.
+Return to the tented campground at Mto Wa Mbu for supper and sleep.

-Your last day of early starts!
-Following breakfast enter the Lake Manyara National Park, famous for its expansive 220km² lake whose shores sometimes may not be seen for the pink carpet of flamingos.
-During the morning game drive you may get the chance to see Lake Manyara’s famous tree-climbing lions- not seen in any other national park!
-Following lunch you will return to Arusha/Moshi (5pm/6pm).
+The end of early beginnings!
+After breakfast, visit Lake Manyara National Park, noted for its huge 220km2 lake, the beaches of which are often obscured by a pink carpet of flamingos.
+During the morning wildlife drive, you may have the opportunity to witness Lake Manyara's legendary tree-climbing lions, which are not seen in any other national park!
+After lunch, you will return to Arusha/Moshi (5pm/6pm).

 Our safari guides are all well experienced in the field and passionate about showing you the amazing wildlife and culture Tanzania has to offer.
 All are fluent in English, and if you have a special language request just let us know as many will also have an additional language (e.g. French, Spanish, German).
 They are also well trained in 4×4 driving so will be able to get you anywhere on the varying road qualities we have here!
 Please feel free to ask your guide any questions you may have about the wildlife, culture or trip along the way.